Groups ask Supreme Court to declare the all-male military draft unconstitutional

 And the court would have to do something it says it is reluctant to do, which is overturn one of its precedents.

-In 1981, the court faced the same question, and found that it was constitutional to restrict the draft to men.
+In 1981, the court faced the same question and found that it was constitutional to restrict the draft to men.
 In Rostker v.
 Goldberg, the court ruled 6 to 3 that because the primary function of the draft was to form combat-ready forces, Congress was justified in treating men and women differently.
 At the time, women were excluded from combat roles.

 Even though that is no longer the case — women became eligible for all military positions in late 2015 — the Trump administration argued in lower courts that Congress retains the power to treat the genders differently when it comes to the military.